We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 Risk of Assignment

-Say you’re blue chip investing in high dividend stocks.
+Say you’re investing in dividend stocks for Roth IRA.
 If you’re forced to sell your position you’ll then run the risk of missing out on upcoming dividend payouts, which you may have been counting on as a source of income.

 Sure, you could simply re-purchase the shares after selling your previous position – but in some cases, it won’t make sense if the stock has risen to the point it’s now overvalued.
 You’ll be stuck waiting on the sidelines for a better opportunity to buy.